thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 Kafka plays a crucial role in various stages of the MQTT message processing.
 All unprocessed published messages, client sessions, and subscriptions are stored within dedicated Kafka topics.
 A comprehensive list of Kafka topics used within TBMQ is available [here](#kafka-topics).
-All broker nodes can readily access the most up-to-date status of client sessions and subscriptions by utilizing these topics.
+All broker nodes can readily access the most up-to-date state of client sessions and subscriptions by utilizing these topics.
 They maintain local copies of sessions and subscriptions for efficient message processing and delivery.
 When a client loses connection to a specific broker node, other nodes can seamlessly continue operations based on the latest state.
 Additionally, newly added broker nodes to the cluster get this vital information upon their activation.